umd-lib/tomcat-shibboleth-integration-demo/README.md

 Trust this certificate? [no]:  yes
 ```

-3) On the SP edit the /etc/shibboleth/shibboleth2.xml:
+3) On the SP edit /etc/shibboleth/shibboleth2.xml:

 ```
 sp> sudo vi /etc/shibboleth/shibboleth2.xml